-No matter if fresh, frozen or canned, choosing a variety of different fruits and vegetables provide us with fibre, vitamins and minerals to help keep our bodies healthy and lower the risk of heart disease.
+No matter if fresh, frozen or canned, choosing a variety of different fruits and vegetables provides us with fibre, vitamins and minerals to help keep our bodies healthy and lower the risk of heart disease.

 That’s not all.
 Fruit and vegetables can help to protect against type 2 diabetes and some cancers.
 They can also help to manage cholesterol levels and weight.